min2ha/ukwa-site/content/target/81358/index.en.md

   "subject": "Brexit"
 }

-# House of Lords Hansard: 1ith October 2018: Arts: Impact of Brexit

 Debate on the allegedly dire impact of Brexit on the arts due to loss of access to EU funding and the ending of free movement.